MintXeido/SkyAutoMusic-Peppermint/README.md

 ## Overview

 Sky Auto Music (Peppermint) is an improved version of the original Sky Auto Music.
 It offers the same convenient tools as the previous version, but with a more user-friendly experience, a redesigned user interface, and a few additional features.
 This version is designed to automate the process of playing songs in the game Sky: Children of the Light more comfortably.
-In addition to supporting Windows, it also aims to add support for macOS.
+In addition to supporting Windows, it also aims to add support for macOS in the future.

 ## Usage